 The beauty of books about time travel is that each author writes their own rule set.
 However, there are some underlying norms in this popular science fiction sub-genre.

 Time Travel Book Themes

-The time travel and parallel world constructs are most often used to explore what-if scenarios (as in the iconic Sliding Doors movie), the concepts of fate, karma, causation and nature versus nurture, along with the related dramatic notions of hindsight and regret.
+The time travel and parallel universe story frameworks are most often used to explore what-if scenarios (as in the iconic Sliding Doors movie), the concepts of fate, karma, causation and nature versus nurture, along with the related dramatic notions of hindsight and regret.
 There’s nothing quite like being transported to a parallel fictional world to hammer home all the things that could go wrong for a character, and how good their current ‘real world’ situation actually is!

 Time loops offer protagonists opportunities to learn from past mistakes.
 Alternate universes can shine a spotlight on closed, narrow-minded thinking or behaviour, force characters to walk-a-day in another’s shoes, and/or reconsider detrimental ‘grass is greener’ attitudes.
 Some time travel books are more meta in the sense that they overtly interrogate the time travel rule set.

 33 Books About Time Travel, Parallel Worlds & Alternate Universes

 Disclosure: If you click a link in this post and make a purchase, I may earn a small commission.

 One of the best time travel books of all time, this iconic love story is the title that sparked my enduring attraction attraction to the genre.
 The Time Traveler’s Wife lead characters Henry and Clare are strikingly real despite the very unreal situations they find themselves in.
 Their struggle to lead normal lives in the face of a force they can neither prevent nor control is intensely moving.
 A cleverly told heartwarmer and valuable reminder of the fragility of our lives and the virtues of living in the moment.
 (Full Review | Amazon | Libro.fm)